 It’s a lot harder for adults to watch the first play scene than the other two, but I believe they are all part of the same process: developing empathy.

--the ability to pull together this knowledge to predict an emotional response, or to read an emotional response, and then act on it in a way we adults can see.
+the ability to pull together this knowledge to predict an emotional response, or to read an emotional response, and then act in a way we adults can see.

 This process doesn’t happen consistently until children are in preschool, although we will see many signs of it before then.
 As children get more experienced with conflict resolution and empathy, we will see more reciprocal interactions like the peek-a-boo game and fewer games that upset the other child.
 In the meantime, our job is simply to remain calm, narrate, and keep the children safe.